SamBailey6194/pointless_impressions/README.md

 **Result:** Every page of Pointless Impressions is optimised for search engines, social media sharing, and user experience, while sensitive pages are protected from indexing.
 This setup reduces maintenance overhead by centralising SEO logic in a single template.

+### Server Side Rendering (SSR) and API for fetching artwork, blog and profile information quickly and efficiently.

+- To better enable SEO and improve initial page load times, I implemented server-side rendering (SSR) for key pages such as artwork listings, blog posts, and user profiles.
+This ensures that search engine crawlers can easily index the content, and users experience faster load times.
+- I also created a RESTful API using Django REST Framework to serve artwork, blog, and user profile data.
+This API is consumed by the frontend to dynamically render content without requiring full page reloads.
+- Additionally, I employed caching strategies to further enhance performance, reducing the load on the server and speeding up response times for users.
+- All of this also helps with AJAX functionality for filtering and searching artworks without full page reloads on searching, filtering and pagination.

 ### Existing Features

 #### Navbar